apache/buildstream/COMMITTERS.rst

 Full committ access
 -------------------

-List of people with full commit access, ie blanket committ access to the BuildStream codebase.
+List of people with full commit access, i.e. blanket commit access to the BuildStream codebase.
 Note that this is not a full list of all contributors, and may not even be a fulll list of all people who have blanket commit access.